 SEO is something which has no start and no end.
 Whether you are a SEO beginner or an expert, you will always find yourself swinging between doubts and possibilities while making an off-page SEO plan.
 At the same time, you have to completely avoid the practices that are potentially dangerous or prone to any updates Google rolls out in the near future.

-In my recent years in a website development company, I have used, trashed, and kept safe a number of SEO tactics.
+In my recent years in an app design and development company, I have used, trashed, and kept safe a number of SEO tactics.
 After a thorough analysis of 4 years, I have listed these factors that Google always have, is, and will be taking into consideration for allocating the weight of websites.

 You may probably be aware of some of these tactics listed.
 But in case, you aren’t, please go through them carefully.
 And I will be glad to add any other technique that I have missed but should be listed.
 If you know any, kindly let me know.